Arizona Court Records

 What are Misdemeanors in Arizona?

 Misdemeanors in Arizona are crimes that are punishable by up to six months in local jail or county and a maximum base $2,500 fine.
-They are less serious than felonies.
-The jail term of a misdemeanor is far lesser than a felony and for some cases a prison term does not apply.
-There are also some criminal acts that are similar in nature to felonies such as assault and theft.
+They are generally less serious than felonies.
+The jail term of a misdemeanor is far less than a felony and for some cases a prison term does not apply.
+There are also some criminal acts that are similar in nature to felonies, such as assault and theft.
 Misdemeanors in that category are identified based on the extent of damage or loss suffered by the victim.
 Misdemeanors are enforced by the local and state police and are processed in the district court.

 - Class 1 Misdemeanors: Up to 6 months in jail, 3 years of probation (5 years maximum probation for DUI offenses), and up to a $2,500 fine.